yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_operations.md

 1. Open a shell at the `/posix/bin` directory of your API Gateway installation.
 2. Run the `nodemanager.sh` file, for example:

+    ```
+    ./nodemanager
+    ```

 3. If you are using an encryption passphrase, you are prompted for this passphrase.
-Enter the correct encryption passphrase and press Return.
-For more details, see [Configure an API Gateway encryption passphrase](/docs/apigtw_security/general_passphrase/).

 ### Start the API Gateway instance

 To start the gateway instance and Policy Studio on Linux, perform the following steps:

 1. Open a shell at the `/posix/bin` directory of your gateway installation.
-2. Ensure that the `startinstance` file has execute permissions and run `startinstance` command to start the gateway, for example:
+2. Ensure that the `startinstance` file has execute permissions and run the `startinstance` command, for example:

     ```
     startinstance -n "my_server" -g "my_group"
     ```

 3. If you are using an encryption passphrase, you are prompted for this passphrase.
-Enter the correct encryption passphrase and press Return.
-For more details, see [Set passphrases](#set-passphrases).
-4. When API Gateway has successfully started up, run the`policystudio.sh` file in your Policy Studio installation directory.
+4. When API Gateway has successfully started, run the`policystudio.sh` file in your Policy Studio installation directory.
 For example:

     ```
+    cd /usr/home/policystudio
-    prompt# cd /usr/home/policystudioprompt# ./policystudio"
+    ./policystudio"
     ```

 5. When Policy Studio is starting up, you are prompted for connection details for API Gateway.